Kenilworth Castle: Inner court

 Other parts of the castle built by Gaunt include the southern range of state apartments, Gaunt's Tower and the main kitchen.
 Although now extensively damaged, these share the same style as the great hall; this would have unified the appearance of Gaunt's palace in a distinct break from the more eclectic medieval tradition of design.
 Gaunt's kitchen replaced the original 12th-century kitchens, built alongside the great tower in a similar fashion to the arrangement at Conisbrough.
 Gaunt's new kitchen was twice the size of that in equivalent castles, measuring 19 by 8 m.

-The remainder of the inner court was built by Robert Dudley, the Earl of Leicester, in the 1570s.
+The remainder of the inner court was built by Robert Dudley, 1st Earl of Leicester, in the 1570s.
 He built a tower now known as Leicester's building on the south edge of the court as a guest wing, extending out beyond the inner bailey wall for extra space.
 Leicester's building was four floors high and built in a fashionable contemporary Tudor style with "brittle, thin walls and grids of windows".
 The building was intended to appear well-proportioned alongside the ancient great tower, one of the reasons for its considerable height.
 Leicester's building set the style for later Elizabethan country house design, especially in the Midlands, with Hardwick Hall being a classic example.
-Modern viewing platforms, installed in 2014, provide views from Elizabeth I's's former bedroom.
+Modern viewing platforms, installed in 2014, provide views from Elizabeth I's former bedroom.

 Leicester also built a loggia, or open gallery, beside the great keep to lead to the new formal gardens.
 The loggia was designed to elegantly frame the view as the observer slowly admired the gardens, and was a new design in the 16th century, only recently imported from Italy.